vibeus/vibe-website/content/blog/what-you-need-to-know-about-synchronous-and-asynchronous-communication/index.md

 ---
-title: "What to Know About Synchronous Communication and Asynchronous Communication"
+title: "What to Know About Synchronous and Asynchronous Communication"
 slug: what-you-need-to-know-about-synchronous-and-asynchronous-communication
 author: Megan Snyder
 date: 2020-11-06